Jahia/jexperience-components/README.md

-# Marketing Factory Components
+# jExperience Components

-This project contains all the Marketing Factory components
+This project contains all the jExperience components

 ## Minimal requirements

 * DX 7.1.2.0
-* Marketing Factory 1.10.0
+* jExperience 1.10.0

 ## Build and deploy